Akinola Davies Jr’s Feature Directorial Debut Officially Selected for 2025 Cannes Lineup

 You said you had little access to TV at home.
 So how did you first get exposed to Nollywood?

 I saw A Green Fever earlier in 2024 and found the production design and pacing of the story intriguing.
-The project seemed well managed and, I must say, budget-friendly.
-From a scriptwriting standpoint, I would like you to comment on the curatorial process.
+The project also seems budget-friendly.
+Can you comment on the curatorial process?

-How much time did you spend on the first draft?
+How much time did you spend on the drafts?

 All Na Vibes is another film that focuses on young people and has relatable themes such as crime and youthful exuberance.
 Can you talk about the vision for the story?

-The film was born out of the desire to tell stories about young people.
-The story idea came because there was a Covid lockdown in 2020, a year before the film was shot, and many young people were kept at home.
+The film was inspired by the desire to tell stories about young people.
+The story idea came because there was a COVID-19 lockdown in 2020, a year before the film was shot, and many young people were kept at home.
 We wanted to address that restlessness and idleness.
 We wanted to talk about how state establishments waged war against young people.
-Looking back, I feel the story was convoluted because we were trying to tackle many things at a time.

 You are one of the writers for Showmax’s Wura.
 Which of the episodes did you write?